Tako Taiko Community Classes are postponed until further notice. If you are interested in future classes, please email us!

 https://linktr.ee/lvkaminaritaiko

-The Heartbeat of Japan | LV Kaminari Taiko in Concert
+The Heartbeat of Japan | LV Kaminari Taiko in Concert with Special Guest: Kristi Toguchi and Aerial Fitness

-May 28, 2023, 2pm – Clark County Library Theater
+May 11, 2025, 2pm – Clark County Library Theater

-Kazaguruma – written by LVKT members.
+Kazaguruma– written by LVKT members.
 Kazaguruma is the word for windmills.
 As a windmill rotates, it collects natural energy to produce usable energy.
 When we play taiko, we collect your energy and turn it into positive energy.
 This piece is a great show of movement and energy.

 Haruka – written by Mitsuru Ishizuka, Kodo.
 As part of the One Earth Music Composition released by Kodo, Haruka means “Faraway” and was written to capture the sentiments of: